pietrzakacper/loop-stream/README.md

 ## More examples

 ### Parsing HTTP headers
-There are some more use case's for this little function.
+There are some more use cases for this little function.
 Let's suppose you want to parse incoming HTTP headers and then read the body using different listeners.

 ```ts